FCL launches corporate incubation with Co.Labs

 February 28, 2020

-Federated Co-operatives Limited (FCL) and Co.Labs are thrilled to announce a ground-breaking partnership that will build Saskatchewan’s first Corporate Incubation (CI) Team.
+Federated Co-operatives Limited (FCL) and Co.Labs are thrilled to announce a ground-breaking agreement that will build Saskatchewan’s first Corporate Incubation (CI) Team.
 This initiative will empower internal ‘intrapreneurs’ at FCL by taking them from a traditional corporate environment into one purpose-built to develop and adopt new technologies.

 This new CI Team will be tasked with developing a “smart grid” that will use Internet of Things (IoT) devices to control electrical loads in Co-op Convenience Stores during power outages.
 The technology solution will also be capable of demonstrating electrical demand response for energy savings.